lennijusten/mgs-workflow/README.md

 export AWS_ACCESS_KEY_ID=<your_access_key_id>
 export AWS_SECRET_ACCESS_KEY=<your_secret_access_key>
 ```
-# TODO: Is this a permanent fix?
+**TODO: Is this a permanent fix?
+Check in with Jeff about something more permanent**.

+#### AWS Bucket

+In order to not interfere with other people's work you should create your own S3 bucket ([instructions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)).
+To direct Nextflow toward your new bucket, change the `s3_dir` variable in your `configs/*.config` files accordingly.

 ### Docker